maadhuvijay/Project3-Lego-Classifier/README.md

 #### Normalization of the images

-    To change the image pixel values to be between 0 and 1.
+    The images were normalized to change the image pixel values to be between 0 and 1.

 #### Padding

 Padding turned out be an important step in getting more accuracy in this model training

-The images were padded by re-sizing it into 128 x 128 within the image frame.This was done because, after augmentation images with bigger brick size were not fitting inside the frame and created extra pixels and had part of the image truncated, distorted.
+The images were padded by re-sizing it into 128 x 128 within the image frame.This was done because, after augmentation, the images with bigger brick size were not fitting inside the frame and created extra pixels and had part of the image truncated or distorted.

-**Before padding** [Note: During the augmentation analysis, I intermittently removed the edge detection and dilating edges transformations from pre-processing and that is why the before padding images are different]
+**Before padding** [Note: During the augmentation analysis, I intermittently removed the edge detection and dilating edges transformations from pre-processing and that is the reason the before padding images are different]

    ![image](https://github.com/user-attachments/assets/f9450e9a-2ff6-4b4a-8142-be0f784b7669)
    ![image](https://github.com/user-attachments/assets/7f858ede-bf30-4ea1-82e9-136d0666831b)